PereViader/ManualDi/README.md

     }
 }
 ```

-There are several extension methods for the `TypeBinding<T, Y>` that will allow you to actually make the binding do something.
+The result of calling the Bind is `TypeBinding<T, Y>`.
+This type provides several extension methods to define the exact behaviour of the binding.
-Although there is nothing preventing you from calling these methods in another order, the convention this library recommends is to call them in this order.
+By convention, you should call methods in the following order.

 ```csharp
 Bind<T>()